resend/resend-redwoodjs-example/README.md

-# Resend with Example
+# Resend with RedwoodJS

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [RedwoodJS](https://redwoodjs.com).

 ## Prerequisites